xuankimtran/docs-1/pages/katalon-studio/docs/proxy-preferences.md

 In the Proxy Settings areas of both Authentication and System proxies, you can select one of the three options below.

-* **No proxy**: there's no proxy.
+* **No proxy**: Connect directly without proxy.
 * **Use system proxy configuration**: Katalon Studio guesses which proxy server your system is behind by checking Java, browser and operating system settings, and environment variables.
-* **Manual proxy configuration**: you can manually set up your proxy
+* **Manual proxy configuration**: you can manually set up your proxy with the following settings:
   * Address: an HTTP Proxy host
   * Port: an HTTP Proxy port
   * Excludes: A list of addresses separated by comma to exclude
   > The ability to exclude proxy is available from version 7.2.0 onwards.
-Katalon Studio only supports proxy exceptions in web recorder and spying with **Chrome** and **Firefox**.
+Katalon Studio only supports proxy exceptions in web recorder and spy utilities with **Chrome** and **Firefox**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/proxy-preferences/proxy-options.png" width="70%" alt="proxy settings">

 ## System proxy for test execution's desired capabilities

-Katalon Studio applies the System proxy to test execution's desired capabilities on the instance automatically.
-If you wish to configure different proxy's desired capabilities for a project, you need to do as follows:
+Katalon Studio applies the system proxy to test execution's desired capabilities on the instance automatically.
+If you wish to configure different proxy settings depending on your projects, you can use desired capabilities as follows:

 1. Open your project and go to **Katalon Studio > Preferences > Katalon > Proxy > System**
 2. At the bottom of the displayed view, uncheck the **Auto-apply to test execution desired capabilities** option and click **OK** to save